October 3, 2013 (Updated: May 4, 2023)

 Any time there’s a national event, articles inevitably pop up with the cliché “what X celebrity taught us at Y award show,” or “what X pro athlete can teach us about branding,” etc. It even gets down to the ridiculous topics: “What Big Bird can teach use about social media,” “How my wisdom teeth taught me about native advertising.”
 It’s madness, I tell you.

 Somewhere along the evolution of the Internet we realized that the phrase “best” was overused.
-Don’t get me wrong, it still is, but now there’s an equal amount of extreme adjectives floating around RSS feeds and blog rolls.
+Don’t get me wrong, it still is, but now there’s an equal number of extreme adjectives floating around RSS feeds and blog rolls.

 Everything needs to be extreme to get noticed.
 Gone are the days when marketers could write articles about PPC practices, now everything has to be the coolest, loudest, and most extreme PPC practices to stand out above the rest.
+More articles to retire?
+I think so.

 More often than not, this is a marketer’s attempt at an interesting take: “Justin Bieber got a tattoo… and you should too: why the modern marketer needs to be edgy.”